barbenjade/dansh/README.md

-Practice for JS and react to help with finances.
+Practice for JS and react to help with finances and estimation.